Lumbar Epidural Steroid Injections in Flowood, MS

+Do you have lower back and nerve pain?
+Lumbar epidural steroid injections are a nonsurgical treatment that is injected into the epidural space in your back, which is the area in your back around the spinal cord.
+Dr. J. Edwin Dodd offers lumbar epidural steroid injections allow patients to move comfortably and return to their routine as quickly as possible.
 Lumbar epidural steroid injections can relieve pain and other symptoms in the back, buttocks, or leg.
 Lumbar epidural steroid injections are available at Jackson Pain Center.
-We are conveniently located at 1190 North State Street, Suite 102, Jackson, MS 39202.
+We are conveniently located at 1 Layfair Drive, Suite 400 Flowood, MS 39232.
 Contact us for more information.

 Table of Contents:

 How does a lumbar epidural steroid injection work?

 What are lumbar epidural steroid injections used for?

 How common are lumbar epidural steroid injections for pain management?

 What happens during a lumbar epidural steroid injection procedure?

 Lumbar epidural injections are shots into the epidural space in your back, surrounding the spinal cord.
 The shot may relieve pain, tingling, or numbness in the back, buttocks, or leg.
 Nerves may be numbed and pain reduced by steroid injections, which contain local anesthetics.

 An imaging test may be performed before or during the injection.
 Imaging tests such as MRIs, CT scans, and X-rays can be done.
 Tests like these can reveal the location of your nerve problems.